Home Career How Much Does It Cost to Become an Architect? A Comprehensive Guide to Expenses and ROI

 Requirements typically include a Bachelor’s or Master’s degree in Interior Architecture from an accredited program, completion of practical experience (similar to the AXP), and passing the National Council for Interior Design Qualification (NCIDQ) exam.
 Many interior architects also pursue LEED or WELL certifications to specialize in sustainable or wellness-focused design.
 Interior designers earned a median annual wage of $63,490 in 2024, with employment projected to grow 3% from 2024 to 2034.

-Several individuals focused on their computers while working together in an office environment.
+Several architecture professionals focused on their computers while collaborating in a studio environment.

 How Much Does It Cost to Become an Architect?
 A Comprehensive Guide to Expenses and ROI